Predicting Word Learning in Children from the Performance of Computer Vision Systems: Datasets and models

 \subsection{Child language acquisition data: WordBank}

-We use data sourced from the WordBank child language database \cite{wordbank} to extract words commonly produced by toddlers between the ages of 16 and 30 months.
+We use data sourced from the WordBank child language database \citep{wordbank} to extract words commonly produced by toddlers between the ages of 16 and 30 months.
 Figure~\ref{fig:wordbank} gives an example of the type of data collected and tracked by WordBank.
 In particular, the data we use corresponds to which words are easily (and not easily) produced by toddlers of various ages.
-WordBank contains these production percentiles for approximately 1200 words, which we use for our analysis of model word production.
+WordBank contains production percentiles for approximately 1200 words, which we use for our analysis of model word production.

 In order to compare word learning at scale, we decided to investigate patterns in word categories instead of individual words.
 For an effective comparison to child word learning, we use word categories for which there exists parallel child data.
 Fortunately, the WordBank database contains such data.
 We extracted approximately 1200 frequently-produced words for toddlers, as listed in the WordBank database, and mapped them to the corresponding category.
-WordBank categories include people, toys, animals, etc. We remove sounds/sound effects from these categories, because computer vision models are rarely trained on onomatopoeia of textual forms of sound effects of any kind (a necessary tradeoff when limiting to the visual and linguistic modalities in order to constrain the problem and provide a meaningful analysis).
+WordBank categories include people, toys, animals, etc. We remove sounds/sound effects (such as “cockadoodledoo”) from these categories, because our models are restricted to vision and language.